Apicurio/apicurio.github.io/_posts/2025-11-25-registry-dereference-v3.md

 ---
 layout: post
-title: "Apicurio Registry - JSON Schema dereference"
+title: "Apicurio Registry - JSON Schema and OpenAPI dereference"
 date:   2025-11-25 16:00:00
 author: carles
-categories: registry openapi jsonchema asyncapi avro
+categories: registry openapi jsonschema asyncapi avro
 ---

 Apicurio Registry allows to manage artifacts with references as shown in the [documentation](https://www.apicur.io/registry/docs/apicurio-registry/3.0.x/getting-started/assembly-managing-registry-artifacts-api.html).
 One of the cool features we've added on top of this is the possibility of using a dereference parameter for certain API endpoints that optionally allows you to fetch the full content of an artifact with all the references inlined within the same content.
 This is especially useful in certain contexts to reduce the number of HTTP requests in the Kafka Serializers and Deserializers, as you will see in this blog.

+The dereference feature is supported for Avro, JSON Schema, Protobuf, OpenAPI, and AsyncAPI artifact types.

 ---